Board of Directors

 Kristi Balavage, MD

 Since April 1994, John has overseen the Florida operations, which have been responsible for permitting and building over 2,000 homes and apartments.
-John is a resident of Naples, Florida, where he currently lives with his two daughters, Julia and Jayda.
+John is a resident of Naples, Florida, where he currently lives with his wife, Natalia and two daughters, Julia and Jayda.

 Nicole Johnson, DrPH, MPH, MA